Kelly Kinnish, PhD

 Camille Kramer, MPH

 Camille Kramer is the Project Coordinator for Project Intersect and has been at the Georgia Center for Child Advocacy since January 2017.
 Her role is to assist in the organization and implementation of all Project Intersect trainings, events, and research.
 Camille graduated from Georgia State University School of Public Health with a concentration in Health Promotion and Behavior in 2017.
 Her focus was improving the fidelity monitoring and certification processes for Legacy for Children™, a CDC-developed evidence-based parent program for mothers affected by poverty.
 As an MPH candidate, Camille worked with Project Intersect’s program evaluation team under Dr. Shannon Self-Brown.
 Prior to studying public health, Camille earned a B.S. in Psychology from the University of Georgia.
-In her free time, Camille enjoys traveling and outdoor activities.

 Theresa Glasheen, MS